Okdongsik

 Okdongsik works well as a choice when the schedule matters.
 Its daily lunch hours make it practical for a midday meal, while dinner is available every night.
 Thursday, Friday, Saturday dinner service runs later than the rest of the week, ending at 10 PM instead of 9 PM.

 For a first visit, use the current information from the restaurant before committing.
-The verified information does not support naming specific dishes, prices, seating arrangements, takeout options, or delivery options, so the safest approach is to confirm those details directly when planning.
+Specific dishes, prices, seating arrangements, takeout options, or delivery options should be confirmed directly when planning.

 Where it sits among New York City decision points